JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 ---
 <Event>rate_app_request_review_flow_successful</Event><br/>
-The flow to invite the user to rate the app was successfully obtained.
+The request to get the review flow was successful.

 ---
 <Event>rate_app_request_review_flow_error</Event><br/>
-There was an error getting the flow to invite the user to rate the app.
+Error on get review flow request.

 ---
 <Event>rate_app_launch_review_flow_successful</Event><br/>
-The flow to invite the user to rate the app was shown (the review API does not provide the result, but it can be inferred, although it is not 100% accurate).
+The review flow to was launched successful.

 ---
 <Event>rate_app_launch_review_flow_error</Event><br/>
-Event Description ...The flow could be fetched (rate_app_review_flow_successful) but could not be displayed.
+Error on launch the review flow.

 ---
 <Event>rate_app_review_flow_shown</Event><br/>
-DSC
+The flow to invite the user to rate the app was shown (the review API does not provide the result, but it can be inferred, although it is not
+100% accurate).

 ---
 <Event>rate_app_dialog_shown</Event><br/>